pywbem/pywbemtools/design/pywbemclidesign.rst

   subscription manager, log, connection, etc.)
 * the second level subcommand be an action on that entity, for example, get, delete, create, enumarate, etc.
-* The options for each subcommand represent
+* The options for each subcommand represent:

   * All of the options available for the corresponding client api (i.e. localonly, includeclassorigin, includequalifiers, propertylist, etc.)
   * Include only the maxObjectCount as an option to represent the existence